VAMM209 Multimedia Concepts I

 - create a design plan for a multimedia project;

-- compile or create resources required for the project;
+- compile or create resources required for the project; and

 Planned Sequence of Topics and/or Learning Activities